Empiree/DeftSharp.Windows.Input/DOCUMENTATION.md

 Also, interceptors have two optional methods, such as `OnInputSuccess` and `OnInputFailure`.
 The `OnInputSuccess` method is called when the input event is successfully processed by all interceptors.
 In this method we can get the details of the event and execute the code we need.
 The `OnInputFailure` method is called if the event was blocked, and besides the event details we can also get the list of interceptors that did not approve this input.

 > [!NOTE]
-> **Best Practice:** Design interceptors so that each interceptor solves only one specific problem.
+> :bulb: **Best Practice:** Design interceptors so that each interceptor solves only one specific problem.

 ## Examples